 To list an item in your Etsy shop:

-- On Etsy.com, click Shop Manager.
-On the Sell on Etsy app, tap More.
+- On Etsy.com, click the Your Account icon, then click Shop Manager.
+(On the Sell on Etsy app, tap More.)

 - Click Listings.
 If you’re a new seller, click Your shop.